This orange marmade in the instant pot is brought to you by T-Fal Mandoline Slicer. My opinions and love of jams and jellies remain my own.

 Boil for 10 minutes.

-When the timer goes off, allow a natural release.
+When the timer goes off on the electric pressure cooker, allow a natural release.

 Open Instant Pot.